Dani Matos

-Daniel Mendes de Matos, known as Dani Matos (born 15 May 1983) is a Portuguese football coach for Benf.
-Castelo Branco.
+Daniel Mendes de Matos, known as Dani Matos (born 15 May 1983) is a Portuguese football coach and former player who is the head coach of Liga 3 club Sporting da Covilhã.
 As a player, Matos was a midfielder.

-Club career
+Career

-He made his professional debut in the Segunda Liga for Sporting Covilhã on 24 August 2008 in a game against Desportivo das Aves.
+Dani Matos made his professional debut in the Segunda Liga for Sporting Covilhã on 24 August 2008 in a game against Desportivo das Aves.